Title Image courtesy of Fallout 76 by Bethesda game studios.

 I’m not one for constant negativity and doom and gloom reporting.
-Yes, it gets clicks, but honestly, as a gamer, it’s exhausting when it’s all you ever see.
-When I picked up the mantle of a game journalist, I vowed to avoid that kind of easy click bait and bandwagon jumping.
+Yes, it gets clicks, but honestly, as a gamer, it’s exhausting when that is all you ever see.
+When I picked up the mantle of a game writer, I vowed to avoid that kind of easy click bait and bandwagon jumping.
 Frankly, between the hate tubers and constant controversy every single day, I stand out more just being myself because the market for negativity is already flooded.
 Be the change you want to see and all that good stuff.

-Even though this isn’t a happy topic, I have to talk about anyway.
+Even though this isn’t a happy topic, I have to talk about it anyway.
 The Indiepocalypse, because whether you know it or not, it’s here.
 We all know Steam is the big dog for PC game storefronts.
 That fact has also had consequences over the years that have culminated into what the industry is facing right now.

 The issue is, to be a successful indie game developer in 2019, you either already have name recognition, or you get very lucky.
 The reason I’m writing about this today, is it wasn’t something I even noticed myself until I got into this gig.
 Now I’m constantly reviewing games, looking for games to review, talking to developers and PR representatives and chatting with other journalists.

 The thick and skinny of it is, if you want to sell anything on PC, you put it on Steam.
 Yes, other avenues exist, but they do not perform as well as Steam.
 Why?
 Well, The phrase “No Steam no buy” is something I’ve been seeing a lot lately around forums and Twitter.
 I’m sure you have too, more on that later.